Gassgs/Hubitat-Apps-and-Drivers/Apps/Readme.md

 This app is also compatiable with the following built in virtual devices:

--Virtual Temperature sensor   - temperature averaging only -Virtual Thermostat           - temperature averaging only -Virtual Humidty sensor       - humidity averaging only -Virtual Illuminance sensor   - Illuminance averaging only
+-Virtual Temperature sensor    *temperature averaging only -Virtual Thermostat            *temperature averaging only -Virtual Humidty sensor        *humidity averaging only -Virtual Illuminance sensor    *Illuminance averaging only

--All other attributes will only work with the Virtual Multi Sensor Device Driver-
+*-All other attributes will only work with the Virtual Multi Sensor Device Driver-